lorig135/docsstyleguide/MinimalWritingStyle.md

 For example, what does specific and succinct writing look like for subjects like security considerations, for which we have many paragraphs or pages, and an audience that wants to deep-dive into the subject matter?
 These are some of the reasons we it will take time to create and implement this new style.

-What follows is a proposed structure for minimal writing.

 ## Minimal Writing Structure: Concepts, Tasks, and References

 Minimal writing is topic-based, and includes three types of topics: concepts, tasks, and references.
 When we write about any of these topics, they should be written as independent chunks of information that can stand alone (meaning little or no context is needed), and can also (eventually) be repurposed, and/or connected with other, independent and reusable chunks of information.

 Following are guidelines for structuring a concept, task, and reference, and examples of what that might look like.
-Notice that we do not use infinitives in headings.
-The reason for this is the language of search queries.
-When users use search engines within ForgeRock or outside of it, their search terms are often worded as questions; such as, "How do I upgrade from AM 6.0 to 6.5?" or verb statements, such as, "Upgrade AM", or "Upgrading AM".
-We hope that using this language will also improve our findability.
-Also note that titles and the paragraphs of each topic type can include a tooltip, a collapse, or a link for users who want more.
+Note that

 ### Concepts